Color Trend: Navy Blue

 |Shades of Navy Blue|

-Using navy in your home
+Using navy blue in your home

-With its long and rich history, navy works with so many different styles.
+With its long and rich history, navy blue works with so many different styles.
 On my concept board below you can see everything from classics like Persian style rugs and traditional wing back chairs to more contemporary looks and trends like mid-century style sofas and bohemian tie dyed pillows.
 Since navy blue transcends many historical periods and styles you can use it no matter the style of your home.
 So many retailers are carrying items in navy that you can find home decor at any price point.
 As you can see below, one of my favorites is Serena and Lily.
 I am obsessed with their clean, classic California style.

 What are some ways that you could incorporate the navy trend into your next home decorating project?
 Want some ideas?
 Schedule your complimentary Design Style consultation today!
 Not sure what your design style is?
 Take my style quiz and follow the Pinterest board I’ve created for clients with similar taste!